locka99/cpp-to-rust-book/features_of_rust/loops.md

 }
 ```

-C++11 introduces a range based loop which simplifies the syntax when iterating over arrays and collections:
+C++11 provides new range based for-loop with simpler syntax when iterating over arrays and collections:

 ```cpp
 std::vector values;